bolin-flow/bolin-flow.github.io/content/exploring/gen_ai_strategy/index.md

 ## Strategies for the AI Era

 AI embodies distinct capabilities rather than functionalities.
 Developing the right AI capabilities and assembling complementary teams are essential.
 A key question is how to design a system centered on AI memory, tailored to the needs of diverse users.
+Training LLMs will persist, even when encountering a scaling wall where enhancing intelligence becomes increasingly challenging at high-inteligent levels.
+Smarter training with high-quality data can further unlock improvements and ultimately reach the critical tipping point, significantly transforming everyday life.

 For AI enterprises, building own foundation model marks a critical milestone.
 These large-scale models serve as the operating systems and programming languages of the AI era, powering superproducts akin to current semiconductors and acting as gateways to next-generation devices.